-Mr. Ng Yuk Yeung Paul, aged 40, is an Executive Director, the Executive Vice Chairman, the Co-Chief Executive Officer and a member of the Executive Committee of the Company.
-He is a non-executive director of South China Assets Holdings Limited, the issued shares of which were listed on GEM of the Stock Exchange and were delisted on GEM of the Stock Exchange in March 2022.
+Mr. Ng Yuk Yeung Paul, aged 41, is an Executive Director, the Executive Vice Chairman, the Co-Chief Executive Officer and a member of the Executive Committee of the Company.
+Mr. Paul Ng has been appointed as an executive director of South China Financial Holdings Limited, a company whose shares are listed on the Main Board of the Stock Exchange since February 2023.
+He was a non-executive director of South China Assets Holdings Limited, the issued shares of which were listed on GEM of the Stock Exchange and were delisted on GEM of the Stock Exchange in March 2022.
 He also holds several directorships in certain subsidiaries of the Group.
 He graduated in Law from Corpus Christi College, University of Cambridge (the "University") in the United Kingdom and is a Scholar of the University.
-He is an associate member of the Chartered Institute of Management Accountants and a member of the 13th National Committee of the Chinese People's Political Consultative Conference and is a standing member of the 11th and 12th Liaoning Provincial Committee of the Chinese People's Political Consultative Conference.
+He is an associate member of the Chartered Institute of Management Accountants and a member of the 13th and 14th National Committee of the Chinese People's Political Consultative Conference and is a standing member of the 11th, 12th and 13th Liaoning Provincial Committee of the Chinese People's Political Consultative Conference.
 He was the winner of the Young Industrialist Awards of Hong Kong 2017.
 He has been engaged in the financial services, property development, OEM toys manufacturing, tourism and media businesses for more than fifteen years.
 He was appointed as a Director of the Company on 1 January 2016.
 He was appointed as the Co-Chief Executive Officer of the Company with effect from 16 May 2018.
 He is the son of Mr. Ng Hung Sang, an Executive Director, the Chairman and a controlling shareholder of the Company, and is the younger brother of Ms. Ng Yuk Mui Jessica, a Non-executive Director of the Company and Mr. Ng Yuk Fung Peter, a Non-executive Director of the Company.

-Ms. Ng Yuk Mui Jessica, aged 43, is a Non-executive Director of the Company.
+Ms. Ng Yuk Mui Jessica, aged 44, is a Non-executive Director of the Company.
 She is also an executive director, an executive vice chairman and the chief executive officer of South China Financial Holdings Limited and a non-executive director of i-CABLE Communications Limited, all of which being listed on the Main Board of the Stock Exchange and an executive director and an executive vice chairman of South China Assets Holdings Limited, the issued shares of which were listed on GEM of the Stock Exchange and were delisted on GEM of the Stock Exchange in March 2022.
 She is also the executive vice chairman of South China Media Limited.
-She holds a Bachelor degree in Law from King's College London, University of London in the United Kingdom, and was admitted to the Hong Kong Bar in 2006.
-She is an associate member of the Chartered Institute of Management Accountants and a member of the 12th Hebei Provincial Committee of the Chinese People's Political Consultative Conference.
-She was appointed as an Executive Director, the Company with effect from 1 July 2005.
+She holds a Bachelor's degree in Law from King's College London, University of London in the United Kingdom, and was admitted to the Hong Kong Bar in 2006.
+She is an associate member of the Chartered Institute of Management Accountants and a member of the 12th Hebei Provincial Committee of the Chinese People's Political Consultative Conference and a standing committee member of the 13th Hebei Provincial Committee of the Chinese People's Political Consultative Conference.
+She was appointed as an Executive Director of the Company on 17 June 2002 and re-designated as a Non-executive Director of the Company with effect from 1 July 2005.
 She is the daughter of Mr. Ng Hung Sang, an Executive Director, the Chairman and a controlling shareholder of the Company, and is the elder sister of Mr. Ng Yuk Fung Peter, a Non-executive Director of the Company and Mr. Ng Yuk Yeung Paul, an Executive Director, the Executive Vice Chairman and the Co-Chief Executive Officer of the Company.